Illinois Eviction Notice

 Eviction Laws and Requirements

 Landlords must adhere to specific laws and requirements when issuing eviction notices.
-The grounds for eviction in Illinois include:
+Additionally, the grounds for eviction in Illinois include:

-- Lease Violations: If the tenant violates the terms of the lease.
+- Lease Violations: If tenants violate the terms of the lease

-- Illegal Activity: If the tenant engages in illegal activities on the property.
+- Illegal Activity: If tenants engage in illegal activities on the property

 Grace Period for Rent Payment

-If the lease does not specify a grace period, Illinois law provides a 5-day grace period for late rent payments before a late fee may be charged.
-If rent remains unpaid after this period, the landlord may issue a 5-day eviction notice for non-payment.
+If the lease does not specify a grace period, Illinois law provides a 5-day grace period for late rent payments before landlords may charge a late fee.
+Furthermore, if rent remains unpaid after this period, landlords may issue a 5-day eviction notice for non-payment.

 Eviction Process in Illinois